The main source of water for most of us in northeast and central Florida comes from underground aquifers.

 - The Floridan aquifer averages 1,000 feet thick, and freshwater can extend to a depth of 2,000 feet below land surface.
 Freshwater is thickest in the central portions of the state and rapidly thins toward the coast and the south.

 - People who live in areas where the Floridan aquifer is not suitable for drinking without treatment get their drinking water primarily from surface water or shallow aquifers.
 One such shallow aquifer is the Biscayne, which lies under Dade, Broward and Palm Beach counties.
 Another type of shallow (or surficial) aquifer — known as a sand and gravel aquifer — is in Pensacola.
-The surficial aquifer is the source of drinking water in St. Johns, Flagler and Indian River counties, and in the Titusville and Palm Bay areas.

 - In general, the water that comes from deeper aquifers is considered better than the water that comes from shallow aquifers because deeper aquifers are less susceptible to contamination.